In this article

 Accurately categorize expenses

-In order to retain a tax-exempt status with the IRS, your organization must keep accurate records of both its revenue and expenses.
-Properly categorizing your nonprofit’s expenses is a key part of meeting this documentation requirement.
+To retain a tax-exempt status with the IRS, you need accurate records of both your revenue and your expenses.
+Properly categorizing your nonprofit’s expenses is a key part of meeting documentation requirements.
 It also gives you clearer insight into how your organization spends its funds.

 Require receipts and documentation for all expenses

-Documenting your nonprofit’s expenses with receipts (invoices, etc.) isn’t just a best practice—it’s a necessity.
-Failure to properly document expenses can result in your organization losing its tax-exempt status.
+Documenting your nonprofit’s expenses with receipts (invoices, etc.) isn’t just a best practice.
+It’s a necessity.
+Failure to properly document expenses can result in losing your tax-exempt status.
 Likewise, failing to document employee reimbursements with receipts means that those reimbursements risk becoming taxable income.

 Easy nonprofit expense management with Ramp

-Whether your nonprofit is just getting off the ground, or it’s well-established and looking for ways to improve its financial management, Ramp offers a number of solutions that can help you do expenses right.
+Whether your nonprofit is just getting off the ground, or it’s well-established and looking for ways to improve your financial management, Ramp offers solutions for managing expenses right.

 Use Ramp’s corporate cards to set spending categories and spending limits on an individual basis so that you can facilitate authorized spending while minimizing unauthorized purchases—with no annual fees and no interest charges.
 Likewise, use Ramp’s expense management software to submit, categorize, document, approve, reimburse, and track expenses all from a single, central platform.